prioberoi/deep-learning-img-recognition/README.md

 test_iter: 100

 ```

+At each iteration the output and loss are backpropogated to compute the gradients, which then updates parameters.

-The code above prints the training loss function every 100 iterations, and below, tests the network every 500 iterations
+The model is tested every 500 iterations

 ```
 # Carry out testing every 500 training iterations.
 test_interval: 500
 ```

 This defines a learning rate of 0.01 and a momentum of 0.9.
-For SGD, caffe recommends that the learning rate be around 0.01 and that it drops by a constant factor (`gamma`) throughout training
+For SGD, caffe recommends that the learning rate be around 0.01 and that it drops by a constant factor (`gamma`) throughout training.

+We have a learning rate decay policy of "inv", which means the learning rate changes at each iteration in this way:
+base_lr * (1 + gamma * iter) ^ (- power)

+With deep networks, finding the right balance for the learning rate means increasing performance and reducing training time.
+The inv configuration below means the learning rate decreases gradually over time, which means large changes at the begiining of training and subsequently smaller updates to weights as training continues.

 ```
 # The base learning rate, momentum and the weight decay of the network.
 base_lr: 0.01